Online Reputation Management: The Ultimate 2018 Guide

 By now, it should be clear that your online reputation and your reputation, in general, are the same thing.
 The internet is interwoven with our society, and it’s going to stay that way.
 Without a reputation management solution, you’re open to attacks and criticism from all angles.

-These ten tips offer a positive, proactive takeaway from the information throughout this guide, and they’ll give you a good heading:
+These ten tips offer a positive, proactive takeaway from the information throughout the 2018 Online Reputation Management Guide, and they’ll give you a good heading:

 1.)
 Embrace Radical Transparency